voidense/benchmark/README.md

-# Performance Benchmark of Common Comparisons
+# Benchmark of common constructs

 ## Intent